wygol/DataEngineeringZoomcamp/README.md

 ## [Module 4](./Module4/)
 Inn this module I was introduced to Analytics Engineering and learned the tool dbt and got better with bigquery.
 The course offered to use dbt via a local or remote setup.
 The local setup makes use of duckdb while the remote setup uses dbt labs and connects via their web gui to my bigquery instance.
 I used the remote approach for this task, so that I can benefit from my previously developed setup (terraform etc.).
 You can see all my models ([staging](./Module4/ny_taxi_data/models/staging), [intermediate](./Module4/ny_taxi_data/models/intermediate), and [marts](./Module4/ny_taxi_data/models/marts) in this dedicated dbt [folder](./Module4/ny_taxi_data).
 I reused some of the code from the lecturer (Juan Manuel Perafan) and wrote the rest myself.

+### Note
+The repository is still growing because Module 5 and 6 still need to be done by me.